The Supermarket Model with Known and Predicted Service Times

 \section{Real-World Traces}

-We now consider how the scheduling policies deal with real-world traces by Amvrosiadis et al.~\cite{amvrosiadis2018diversity}, who developed a system that predicts job size in large real-world clusters.
-For each job, we have the submission time and its real and predicted runtime in seconds (for multi-task jobs, their sizes were obtained by summing the size (resp. predicted size) of each individual task); we only take into account the jobs that completed successfully.
-For consistency with the synthetic traces, we normalize job size to obtain a mean of 1.
+We now consider how the scheduling policies deal with real-world traces by Amvrosiadis et al.~\cite{amvrosiadis2018diversity}, who developed a system that predicts service time in large real-world clusters.
+The service time predictions are generated through a machine-learning system that focuses on detecting jobs that repeat on large compute clusters, using features such as user ID and job names in addition to information such as input size; further details are given by Tumanov et al.~\cite{tumanov2016jamaisvu}.
+For each job, we have the submission time and its real and predicted runtime in seconds (for multi-task jobs, their service times were obtained by summing the service time (resp. predicted service time) of each individual task); we only take into account the jobs that completed successfully.
+For consistency with the synthetic traces, we normalize service time to obtain a mean of 1.
 We have three traces: Google (385,072 jobs), Trinity (18,872 jobs), and Twosigma (265,029 jobs).
-In \cref{fig:rw-weight-per-period}, we divide each trace in 100 periods, and plot the cumulative size of jobs submitted in that period, normalized such that the mean value per period is 1.
-We have very different job submission patterns: most of the load for the Twosigma dataset is concentrated around the beginning of the trace; the Trinity dataset has lower load spikes along the whole trace; finally, the Google dataset has a relatively more uniform load pattern.\footnote{Amvrosiadis et al. discuss a fourth trace (Mustang).
+In \cref{fig:rw-weight-per-period}, we divide each trace in 100 periods, and plot the cumulative service time of jobs submitted in that period, normalized such that the mean value per period is 1.
+We have very different job submission patterns: most of the load for the Trinity dataset is concentrated around the beginning of the trace; the Twosigma dataset has lower load spikes along the whole trace; finally, the Google dataset has a relatively more uniform load pattern.\footnote{Amvrosiadis et al. discuss a fourth trace (Mustang).